What is a Conservator?

 - Do not sell, give away, or dispose of personal property without giving notice to interested persons as required by Minn.
 Sat. § 524.5-313(c) (3).

-- Do not borrow from the protected person’s assets for your own or anyone else’s benefit.
+- Do not borrow from the assets of the person subject to conservatorship for your own or anyone else’s benefit.

 - Do not reflect entries by one total for a category.
 Each individual deposit and expense should be recorded in MMC.

-- Do not continue to spend/dispose of assets if the protected person dies.
+- Unless approved by the court, do not continue to spend/dispose of assets if the person subject to conservatorship dies.
 Your authority terminates upon the date of death.

 Set up a routine

-- Figure out the monthly living expenses of the protected person and make a monthly budget.
-The budget should let the protected person keep up his/her lifestyle, as long as they can afford it
+- Figure out the monthly living expenses of the person subject to conservatorship and make a monthly budget.
+The budget should let the person subject to conservatorship maintain his/her lifestyle, if affordable.

 - Keep all receipts, canceled checks, statements of accounts received, etc. It is best if you keep them in date or category order as entered in MMC.